Tax and writing a will

 You should also make sure that people know where to find your will.

 If you die without making a will, this is called dying 'intestate'.
-If you die intestate, your estate is divided up between your spouse or civil partner and family in accordance with the law.
+If you die intestate, your estate is divided up between your spouse or civil partner and family in accordance with some specific rules set out in the law.
 This may be different from your own wishes.
 It also means that some people that you want to benefit from your estate, for example, a partner you are not married to or in a registered civil partnership with, might get nothing.

 If you die intestate, the person who will deal with your estate will be called an administrator (executor in Scotland).